Canelo Alvarez planning December fight after facing Dmitry Bivol and Gennadiy Golovkin

 After nearly a decade of fighting no more than two times per year, Canelo Alvarez appears to have acquired a taste for staying busy.
 Eddie Hearn, in an interview with talkSPORT, revealed that the Mexican superstar intends to fight in December if he wins his upcoming bouts with Dmitry Bivol (May) and Gennadiy Golovkin (September).

-Per Hearn, both Alvarez (57-1-2, 39 KO) and trainer Eddy Reynoso hope to stage the bout in either Guadalajara or London.
-He names John Ryder and the winner of Joshua Buatsi vs. Craig Richards, which he calls an “official eliminator” as potential foes.
+Per Hearn, both Canelo (57-1-2, 39 KO) and trainer Eddy Reynoso hope to stage the bout in either Guadalajara or London.
+He names John Ryder and the winner of Joshua Buatsi vs Craig Richards, which he calls an “official eliminator” as potential foes.

 But hey, if there’s one thing you can trust sanctioning bodies to do, it’s not apply the rules equally.